OSGeo/OSGeoLive-doc/doc/quickstart/ETF_quickstart.rst

 .. image:: /images/projects/ETF/test-suite-selection-1.png
     :scale: 70 %

-Additional information about a Test Suite can be shown by clicking on the plus button.
+Additional information about a Test Suite can be accessed by clicking on the plus button.

 .. image:: /images/projects/ETF/test-suite-selection-2.png
     :scale: 70 %

-This information includes:
+This information:

-        * A description of the Test Suite.
+        * Includes a description of the Test Suite.

         * May include a link to the Abstract Test Suite from which the Executable Test Suite has been derived (Source).

-        * May include Test Suite dependencies which are automatically executed with the Test Suite in a Test Run (Pre-requisite conformance classes).
+        * May include the Test Suite dependencies, which are automatically executed with the Test Suite in a Test Run (Pre-requisite conformance classes).

         * May include the name of associated Tags which are used to group the Test Suites in the view.

         * The name of applicable Test Object Types (explained in the next section).

-        * General information like the version, author and last editor, creation and change dates.
+        * Includes general information like the version, author and last editor, creation and change dates.

 To start a Test Run, a Test Suite must be selected with a click on the use flip switch on the right-hand side.